api3dao/vitepress-docs/docs/guides/dapis/subscribing-managed-dapis/index.md

 read more if you are unsure what suits your dApp_

 Check the final price and time frame for the selected configuration.
-If you are happy with the it, select **Add to Cart**.
+If you are happy with it, select **Add to Cart**.
 You can also add other dAPIs on the same nework to your cart.

 ## Placing an order for a Managed dAPI Service

 Once you have added all the dAPIs, you can proceed to checkout.
 You will be presented with a summary of your order.
 If you have multiple dAPIs in your cart, you'll have to pay for them individually.
-If you are happy with the order, select **Proceed to Payment**.
+To proceed with the order, select **Proceed to Payment**.

 <img src="../../assets/images/managed_2.png" style="width:60%"/>

-This will take you to the payment page where you can place the order for the selected feed/s.
+This will take you to the payment page where you can place the order for the selected feeds.
 You can see the order summary and the total price.
-If you are happy with the order, select **Connect Wallet**, and confirm the transaction on MetaMask.
+If it looks fine, select **Connect Wallet**, and confirm the transaction on MetaMask.

 <img src="../../assets/images/managed_3.png" />